 Paralegal Education Requirements and Career Info

 A paralegal is a lawyer's assistant who helps a lawyer prepare for a meeting or a trial.
 This preparation may include researching facts or laws and writing reports used during the case.
-Paralegals are often given responsibilities previously held by lawyers.
-However, they are not allowed to present a case in court, offer legal advice or set legal fees.
+An associate's or bachelor's degree is required, depending on the employer.
+Some employers may also require on-the-job training or professional certification.

 Education Requirements for the Paralegal